How do I clean and maintain POLYWOOD sling material?

 - Sprinkle cornstarch on the stain and let it sit for 10–15 minutes.

-- Vacuum up the corn starch or scrape it off with a straightedge.
+- Vacuum up the corn starch or scrape it off with a straight edge.

 - Repeat until all oil has been absorbed.